 The Village has two primary formal long-term financial planning documents, the Multi-Year Financial Forecast (MYFF) and the Multi-Year Capital Plan (MYCP).
 The MYFF is intended to identify financial trends and develop strategies to guide financial and programmatic decision-making.
 The Village updates the MYFF annually and reviews the outcomes with the Village Board.
 The MYFF sets the stage for the MYCP by identifying available funding and for the Annual Budget by identifying any threats to service levels that may require an adjustment in revenues or expenditures.
 The MYCP identifies the full scope of capital assets the Village is responsible for and identifies the replacement and maintenance plan for various capital and infrastructure systems.
-While staff maintains individual plans on longer time horizons, the MYCP is intended to set a plan utilizing existing or anticipated funding and in 2014 the Village Board increased the Village's Home Rule Sales tax by 0.5%.
+While staff maintains individual plans on longer time horizons, the MYCP is intended to set a plan utilizing existing or anticipated funding and identify funding gaps over the next five years.
+The Village recognized the need for additional funding and in 2014 the Village Board increased the Village's Home Rule Sales tax by 0.5%.
 The additional revenue is restricted to spending on capital and is the primary funding mechanism for the Transportation System plan.
 The Village also implemented a plan that included minor water rate adjustments, capturing a reduction in the contractual cost of water and use of reserves to fund Water & Sewer related infrastructure over the past several years.
 That planning has put the Village on a sustainable path for Water & Sewer infrastructure funding into the future.